 Week Topic Covered

-1
+1 This week has no days with students in attendance

 2

 3

 4 Common Module:

+Term 1 5

-Term 1, 5 Reading to Write: Transition to Senior English
+2025 6 Reading to Write: Transition to Senior English

-2024 6

-WHEN 7
+7

 8

 9

 10 Assessment Task 1: Writing Portfolio with reflection

 1

 2

-3
+3 Module A:

--------------------------------------- 4 Module A:
+4 Module A.

-Term 2, 5 Contemporary Possibilities
+Term 2 5 Contemporary Possibilities

-2024 6 "Can Crime Do The Time?"
+2025 6 "Can Crime Do The Time?"

 7

 8

-9
+9 A

 10 Assessment 2: Multimodal Presentation

 1

-2

 3

 4 Module B:

+Term 3 5

-Term 3, 5 Close Study of Literature
+2025 6 Close Study of Literature

-2024 6 "The Simple Gift" Prose Fiction
+2025 7 "The Simple Gift" Prose Fiction

-7

 8

 9

 10 Assessment 3: Examination

+1 ,

+Term 4 2 Communication: How Texts Work

+2025 3 Recap of Language Techniques

+4

-Task 1 Task 2 Task 3 Weighting Common Module: Reading To Write Module A Contemporary Possibilities Examination Component Writing Portfolio with Reflection Statement Multimodal Presentation Examination Term 1 Week 10 Term 2 Week 10 Term 3 Week 9/10 EN11-1, EN11-3, EN11-5, EN11-9 EN11-2, EN11-4 EN11-6, EN11-8 E11-1, EN11-2, EN11-3, EN11-4, EN11-5, EN11-6, EN12-7, EN11-8, EN11-9 Knowledge and understanding of course content 20 15 15 50 Skills in responding to texts and communication of ideas appropriate to audience, purpose and context across all modes 20 15 15 50 Marks 40 30 30 100
+Year 11 Standard English Assessment Schedule - 2025 Task 1 Task 2 Task 3 Weighting % Common Module: Reading To Write Module A Contemporary Possibilities Examination Component Writing Portfolio with Reflection Statement Multimodal Presentation Term 1 Week 10 Term 2 Week 10 Term 3 Week 9/10 EN11-1, EN11-3, EN11-5, EN11-9 EN11-2, EN11-4 EN11-6, EN11-8 E11-1, EN11-2, EN11-3, EN11-4, EN11-5, EN11-6, EN12-7, EN11-8, EN11-9 Knowledge and understanding of course content 20 15 15 50 Skills in responding to texts and communication of ideas appropriate to audience, purpose and context across all modes 20 15 15 50 Weighting % 40 30 30 100

-Year 11 S Year 11 Standard English Outcomes - A student: EN11-1 Responds to and composes increasingly complex texts for understanding, interpretation, analysis, imaginative expression and pleasure EN11-2 uses, evaluates processes, skills and knowledge required to effectively respond to and compose texts in different modes, media and technologies EN11-3 analyses and uses language forms, features and structures of texts, considers appropriateness for purpose, audience and context and explains effects on meaning EN11-4 applies knowledge, skills and understanding of language concepts and literary devices into new and different contexts EN11-5 thinks imaginatively, creatively, interpretively and analytically to respond to and compose texts that include considered and detailed information, ideas and arguments EN11-6 investigates and explains the relationships between texts EN11-7 understands and explains the diverse ways texts can represent personal and public worlds EN11-8 Identifies and explains cultural assumptions in texts and their effects on meaning EN11-9 reflects on, assesses and monitors own learning and develops individual and collaborative processes to become an independent learner
+Outcom Outcomes - A student: EN11-1 Responds to and composes increasingly complex texts for understanding, interpretation, analysis, imaginative expression and pleasure EN11-2 uses, evaluates processes, skills and knowledge required to effectively respond to and compose texts in different modes, media and technologies EN11-3 analyses and uses language forms, features and structures of texts, considers appropriateness for purpose, audience and context and explains effects on meaning EN11-4 applies knowledge, skills and understanding of language concepts and literary devices into new and different contexts EN11-5 thinks imaginatively, creatively, interpretively and analytically to respond to and compose texts that include considered and detailed information, ideas and arguments EN11-6 investigates and explains the relationships between texts EN11-7 understands and explains the diverse ways texts can represent personal and public worlds EN11-8 Identifies and explains cultural assumptions in texts and their effects on meaning EN11-9 reflects on, assesses and monitors own learning and develops individual and collaborative processes to become an independent learner